- Debt collection agencies work on behalf of creditors to get you to pay.

-If you have a large debt (or debts), consider using a professional debt negotiation company.
+Consider using a professional debt negotiation company if you have a large debt (or debts).
 For example, Freedom Debt Relief, a top debt settlement company, has years of experience dealing with both original creditors and collection agencies.
-They rely on databases of past settlements, so their negotiators know what range original creditors and collection agencies have accepted for payments in the past.
-With their large teams and digital systems, they can reach a negotiated settlement with your debt collection agency quickly.
+They rely on databases of past settlements so their negotiators know what range original creditors and collection agencies have accepted for payments in the past.
+With their large teams and digital systems, they can quickly reach a negotiated settlement with your debt collection agency.

 How to deal with debt collection agency harassment?

-Debt collectors often are extremely aggressive in their collection tactics.
+Third-party debt collectors and debt buyers can be extremely aggressive in their collection tactics.
+Even those with a collection agency license.
 Collection agencies are strictly regulated by The Fair Debt Collection Practices Act (FDCPA).